ArtyDaSmarty/UFTracker/README.md

 - Level-based visibility for alters, locations, affiliations, and inquiries
 - Admin-only user management and JSON import
 - Admin-managed storage settings and data migration to S3
-- Gallery sections for alters and locations using image URLs
+- Gallery sections for alters and locations using image URLs or uploaded images
 - Admin removal of alter and affiliation prefixes
 - Persistent data volume support for Docker deployments
 - Optional S3-backed storage for all JSON data